heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/PRESENTATION.md

 - The server can directly respond to each request.

 The server does not have to know who is the author of the request: it can send the result directly to the client.

-In this case, the server does not need to use HTTP sessions and is, therefore, stateless.
+No session is needed (stateless).

 ### Do all websites use sessions?
 (2/2)